Differences between Securities and commercial papers as per Kuwait legislations

 • Convertible bonds: these are bonds that entitle their holders the right to convert into shares at a subsequent date.

-1. The right of bond holders to recourse (directly or indirectly) against bond assets.
+1. The right of bondholders to recourse (directly or indirectly) against bond assets.

 4. Bondholders bear the risk of any loss in the value of bond assets.